pagkly/Zed/Investopedia3/Certified Information Systems Auditor (CISA).md

 Certified Information Systems Auditor (CISA)
 ## What Is a Certified Information Systems Auditor?

 Certified Information Systems Auditor (CISA) refers to a designation issued by the Information Systems Audit and Control Association (ISACA).
-The designation is the global standard for professionals who have a [career in information systems](https://www.investopedia.com/ask/answers/040315/what-difference-between-mis-management-information-system-and-information-technology.asp), in particular, auditing, control, and security.
+The designation is the global standard for professionals who have a [[career in information systems]](https://www.investopedia.com/ask/answers/040315/what-difference-between-mis-management-information-system-and-information-technology.asp), in particular, auditing, control, and security.
 CISA holders demonstrate to employers that they have the knowledge, technical skills, and proficiency to meet the dynamic challenges facing modern organizations.

 ### Key Takeaways

--   Certified Information Systems Auditor (CISA) is the global standard for professionals who have a [career in information systems](https://www.investopedia.com/ask/answers/040315/what-difference-between-mis-management-information-system-and-information-technology.asp), in particular, auditing, control, and security.
+-   Certified Information Systems Auditor (CISA) is the global standard for professionals who have a [[career in information systems]](https://www.investopedia.com/ask/answers/040315/what-difference-between-mis-management-information-system-and-information-technology.asp), in particular, auditing, control, and security.
 -   CISA candidates must pass a comprehensive exam and satisfy industry work experience requirements.
 -   CISA candidates must have a minimum of five years of professional experience and must undertake 20 hours of training per year to keep their designation.